Skip to main content

 Audit for Low-Value and Spam Content

 It may also be a good idea to cull any “thin” articles in your blog archive, as well.
-Any content seen as low-quality and disrespectful to the user search intent may be targeted in this and future algorithm updates.
+Any content seen as low-quality and disrespectful to the user’s search intent may be targeted in this and future algorithm updates.

 Key Google Takeaways

 Now is an important time to monitor your search rankings and be prepared to adapt your SEO strategies for future algorithm changes.
-For professional insights in how to build robust SEO and content strategies, contact us today.
+For professional insights into how to build robust SEO and content strategies, contact us today.